quivXe/pixel_coloring/README.md

 ![alt text](https://github.com/quivXe/example_images/blob/main/example.png?raw=True)

 My plans:
-- remake all game and base on something else cuz this can makes computer cry
+- remake all game and base on something else cuz this can make computer cry
 - make full GUI instead of working in terminal
 - make game much prettier cuz it looks ugly
 - change resolution of canvas if image is small